CSCfi/csc-user-guide/docs/apps/cp2k.md

 * Mixed parallization is efficient: choose tasks and threads so that they add up to 128 (physical) cores available per node (or up to 40 on Puhti).
 * Test for optimal run parameters for your model system and method.
-* Versions linked with ELPA (`cp2k/7.1-elpa` and `cp2k/8.2-omp`) are
+* Versions linked with ELPA (`cp2k/7.1-elpa`, `cp2k/8.2-omp`, `cp2k/9.1-omp`) are
   significantly faster with (metallic) systems that require large matrix diagonalizations for SCF.
-* There are additional 7.1 versions available at `/appl/soft/chem/cp2k/7.1_extra`, please see corresponding `README.txt`, but `cp2k/7.1-elpa` and `cp2k/8.2-omp` are the fastest found so far.
+* There are additional 7.1 versions available at `/appl/soft/chem/cp2k/7.1_extra`, please see corresponding `README.txt`, but `cp2k/7.1-elpa` is the fastest found so far.

 ### High-throughput computing with CP2K

 High-throughput computations can be run conveniently with CP2K using the built-in `FARMING` program.
 This is an excellent option for use cases where the aim is to run a large amount of independent computations, such as when generating data for AI/ML pipelines.
 All subjobs are run in parallel within a single Slurm allocation, thus avoiding excess calls of `srun` or `sbatch` which decreases the load on the batch queue system.

-Running `FARMING` jobs requires an additional input file in which the parameters of the workflow are specified.
+Running `FARMING` jobs requires an additional input file in which the details of the workflow, such as the input directories and number of parallel task groups, are specified.
 Example `farming.inp` and `farming.sh` input and batch script files are provided below.
-Note that `RUN_TYPE` is set to `NONE`.
+Note that `RUN_TYPE` is set to `NONE` in the `&GLOBAL` section.

 ```
 &GLOBAL